hugoalvarado/hugoalvarado.net/vuepress/README.md

 #     details: I love writing tech articles to share my knowledge on frontend frameworks, libraries, best practices and more.
 #   - title: Traveller
 #     details: Travelling is my favourite activity, I am an avid hiker and backpacker
-footer: Developed using VuePress ♥️
+footer: Developed using VuePress ♥️ | Hosted on AWS 🤖
 ---